University staff to go on strike this month

 The National Union of Students (NUS) is supporting the walkout.

+The walkouts are partly over pensions - a dispute that, having rumbled on for nearly a decade, was reignited by what the UCU called a "flawed valuation" of the Universities Superannuation Scheme (USS), a pension fund used by university staff.

-The Universities and Colleges Employers Association (UCEA), which represents university employers across the UK, proposed a 3% pay increase for staff this academic year, with 9% for those on the lowest pay grades.
+And they are partly over pay.
+A 3% pay increase was proposed for staff this academic year, with 9% for those on the lowest pay grades.

 But UCU members want a pay rise to take the rising cost of living into account - much like unions in other sectors that have pushed for strike action in recent months.